WICG/display-locking/README.md

   element.appendChild(...);
   element.id = "...";

-  // Acquire a lock, and allow it to be unlocked by the user agent when
+  // Acquire a lock, and allow it to be committed by the user agent when
-  // necessary.
-  await element.displayLock.acquire({ activatable: true });
+  // necessary when focused, navigated to in find-in-page, anchor links, etc. await element.displayLock.acquire({ activatable: true });

   // Append the element to the DOM.